UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/PBS-Scripts/Array-and-Parallel/README.md

 ### Why use Arrays?

-Submitting lots of jobs on HPC can sometimes lead to unintended consequences.
+Submitting lots of jobs on HPC can sometimes lead to unintended consequences such as bringing down the whole system.
 Some common things that can wreak havoc:

 1. Submitting individual jobs with for loops    -- Too many jobs/Jobs submitted too quickly
 2. Submitting a tremendous number of array jobs -- Too many jobs for the scheduler to keep track of